10 Great Songs About Suicide

 Country Death Song by Violent Femmes

-This is a story of murder-suicide.
-It's about a man who kills his child for no reason other than he's bored.
+Country Death Song tells the story of a murder-suicide.
+It's about a father who kills his child for no reason other than he's bored.
 It all seems so pointless.
-However, after the killing he feels remorse and hangs himself in shame.
+However, after the killing, he feels remorse and hangs himself in shame.
 See 9 Great Songs About Death for more information on this song.

 The Kick Inside by Kate Bush

 The Kick Inside is the title track to Kate's debut album, which was released when she was only 19.
-If you haven't heard the album, I highly recommend it.
-This is the album that produced her fantastic #1 UK hit Wuthering Heights.
+This is the album that produced the #1 UK hit Wuthering Heights.
 The title track is about suicide:

 The Kick Inside refers to the unborn baby that will die with her.
 The website http://gaffa.org/cloud/index.html has the background information on a lot of her songs.
 It's a must for Kate Bush fans.

-Suicide (Little Sad) was recorded when Ke$ha was about 15 or 16.
+Suicide (Little Sad) was recorded when Kesha was about 15 or 16.
 At that time, she recorded under her real name Kesha Sebert.
 The song is about a teen dealing with depression but insisting they aren't suicidal.
-Unfortunately, this song is part of her very impressive unreleased discography.
+Unfortunately, this song is part of her unreleased discography.

 Everybody Hurts by R.E.M

 Everybody Hurts is from the R.E.M. album Automatic for the People.
-I was surprised to learn this song peaked at #29 on the Billboard Hot 100.
-I remember when it was released and I always assumed it was a much more popular song.
+Surprisingly, this song peaked at only #29 on the Billboard Hot 100.
 Guitarist Peter Buck said:

 The British organization The Samaritans used the song in an advertising campaign to encourage suicidal youth to call their charity's support hotline.